 In 2019, the Heart-A-Thon raised $110,000.
 These funds will help subsidize the purchase of a TeleRehab™ system, an advanced cardiopulmonary rehabilitation telemetry system by VersaCare.

-In conjunction with the American Heart Association and Ayo Fitness, Garnet Health has developed a program called Warrior Kids which is designed to inspire children to develop lifelong healthy habits through education, fitness and fun!
+In conjunction with the Snap-Ed and Eat Smart New York - Cornell Cooperative Extension, Garnet Health has developed a program called Warrior Kids which is designed to inspire children to develop lifelong healthy habits through education, fitness and fun!
 Each week, participants of the program benefit from a 30-minute educational session followed by a 30-minute high-energy workout, both led by an accomplished fitness instructor.
 Warrior Kids is offered to large groups of campers or students for four consecutive weeks.
 Each child who completes the program receives a certificate and a free Warrior Kids gift bag.

 The Benefits of Breastfeeding

 National Breastfeeding Month is celebrated every year in August to encourage breastfeeding and improve the health of babies around the world.
-Both Garnet Health Medical Center and Garnet Health Medical Center - Catskills will be holding events in 2018 to raise awareness of the importance of breastfeeding and share experiences with fellow breastfeeding mothers.
+Both Garnet Health Medical Center and Garnet Health Medical Center - Catskills hold annual events to raise awareness of the importance of breastfeeding and share experiences with fellow breastfeeding mothers.

 Early diagnosis and cancer treatment is critical to improving outcomes.
 We offer several free cancer screenings to our community throughout the year, as well as year-round early detection cancer programs.
 Programs include breast, skin, prostate, lung and oral, head & neck cancer screenings.